AC-coupled BESS in pvDesign

 • The polygon defining the area of the batteries must be called BA.

-• The MV placemark is mandatory, and is placed inside the BA.
+• The MV placemark is mandatory and is placed inside the BA.

 • The battery polygon cannot be placed inside any AA polygon.